TonyCWeng/Practice_Problems/notes/java_and_oop.md

 - Inheritance, Polymorphism, Encapsulation, Abstraction

 ## Abstraction
+- Implementation of an object, containing properties and actions that should be reflective of what it represents. (i.e., a Dog should be able to Bark, not Moo)
-- Reducing complexity by hiding irrelevant details
+- Reducing complexity by hiding irrelevant details (helper methods being private, for example)
 - Generalization: reducing complexity by replacing multiple entities with a single one that performs the same/similar functions

 ### Abstract Class